 *soaked for a minimum of 12 hours

-Use discount code REALFOODRABBIT for $15 off your purchase of the Almond Cow
+Use the discount code REALFOODRABBIT for $20 off ANY purchase of $200 or more on the Almond Cow website.

 Keywords: almond milk, Paleo, Vegan, Keto, no added sugar, one ingredient, Whole30

 Disclaimer: I am an affiliate of Almond Cow.
 Using my discount code provides me with a small compensation at no extra cost to you.
 Thank you for supporting Bake It Paleo!